 Looking after your best assets

 Our CEO Peter McAteer sums up this approach when he says that “Casmax is all about making the most of the human resources available to a company.
-Look in the car park at the end of the day, and you realise that your most important assets have left the building.”
+Look in the car park at the end of the day, and you understand that your most important assets have left the building.”
 Valuing those assets is also really important for promoting a good company culture.

 The system uses a clear four-dimensional analysis of each individual’s skills and competencies.
 It raises an alert if there are discrepancies between that individual’s experience, skills and confidence.
 And we even ensure that we know when these skills were most recently used, to pick up on time-critical information.
 For instance, a new technology may have become available since the person last performed a particular task.
 Alternatively, the legislative environment may have changed.
-By flagging up such an anomaly, the system can help create a personalised solution through individual development plans.
+By flagging up such an anomaly, the system can help create a tailored solution through individual development plans.
 Empowering the individual to drive their own career through the visibility of skill gaps they have against roles as they climb the career ladder.

-As Peter puts it: “Never underestimate how important it is for an individual to be able to prove their competency and have it recognised.
+As Peter puts it: “Never underestimate how important it is for an individual to be able to prove their competency and have it acknowledged.
 Our experience is that this simple step greatly improves employee engagement and growth”

 For our client and their well integrity team, using Casmax to assess and manage competency allowed them to pass their statutory inspection.
 But more importantly, it helped to make sure that everyone on the team was fully equipped to do the job.
 And it allowed them to sleep at night, knowing that they would continue to avoid environmental disaster.